JHU-PL-Lab/www-fpse/lecture/more-modules.md

 module SListMap :
   sig ... end
 ```
-Simpler way to do above: can inline the module definition, no need to name it
+Another way to do above: can inline the module definition, no need to name it
 ```ocaml
 # module SListMap = Map.Make(struct type t = string list [@@deriving compare,sexp] end);;
 module SListMap :